stereocat/cisco_acl_intp/README.md

   implemented yet.
 * handle IPv6 ACL (`access-list ipv6`) (not implemented yet)

+Supports

+* Ruby/1.9 or later. (building and testing is under Ruby/2.0.0 and NOT supported Ruby/1.8.x)
+* Racc/1.4.9 or later.

 ## Installation

 Add this line to your application's Gemfile: